Sir Charles of Riley model: Brennen Bustamento

 At this, the first mate seemed to be a little taken aback, while glancing at me a little nervously.
-But then his nervous expression took on a more cheerful smile while observing me.
-"Why, sure," he quickly said, while unsheathing his sword.
+But, then, his nervous expression took on a more cheerful smile while observing me.
+"Why, sure," he quickly said, as he unsheathed his sword.

 He then placed the blade within my hands.

-As that wondrous sword was being handed over to me, a surge of unexplainable joy went all through my body!
-What a feeling that blade produced, and somehow I knew that the sword would play a unique role in my life.
+As that wondrous sword was being handed over to me, a surge of unexplainable joy had quickly traveled through my body.
+What an exciting feeling that blade had produced; and, somehow, I knew that the sword would play a unique role in my life.

 I Approach the Buffoon, But Then Something Happens!

-Upon my entrance into this extremely small recreational area for the passengers, the first sight that I observed was a smoky, dimly lit room, with a few tables scattered about.
-At first, my scan of the room was fixed upon the few couples who were dancing to the two or three instruments which were humming out a tune that all the courtiers were familiar with in London.
-But my man was not there; so my attention quickly moved to the tables.
-My observance here caught several cavaliers who were chomping on their pipes, and drinking their coffee, whilst they wooed their ladies who were sitting and chatting happily with them.
-Amongst these table occupants, I was very glad to see my targeted man – of whom I saw was still wearing that same insolent smile he had displayed for me earlier, as it seemed to be permanently embedded upon his ugly face!
+Upon my entrance, into this extremely small recreational area for the passengers, the first sight that I observed was a smoky, dimly lit room, with a few tables scattered about.
+At first, my scan of the room was fixed upon the couples who were dancing to the two or three instruments which were humming out a tune that all the courtiers were familiar with in London.
+But, my man was not there.
+So, my attention quickly moved to the tables.
+My observance here caught several cavaliers who were chomping on their pipes and drinking their coffee, whilst they wooed their ladies who were sitting and chatting happily with them.
+Amongst these table occupants I was very glad to see my targeted man – of whom I saw was still wearing that same insolent smile he had displayed for me earlier, as it seemed to be permanently embedded upon his ugly face.
 Oh, how I wanted to remove that sarcastic-looking grimace with my . . .
 I mean, with the first mate’s sword!

-I took a step into the room, where I found myself making a quick stop!
-I did not notice that sitting across from him at the table was that beautiful young lady, of whom I had but briefly met a little over an hour before, and who had been gazing at the ocean just as I. Ah, what a rare gem she was!
-But why was she sitting at table with that insolent man?
+I took a step into the room, where I found myself making a quick stop, for I did not notice that sitting across from him at the table was that beautiful young lady, of whom I had but briefly met a little over an hour before, and who had been gazing at the ocean just as I. Ah, what a rare gem she was!
+But, why was she sitting at table with that insolent man?
 Honestly, why would she even want to associate with him at all?
-Seeing as he was probably her brother, I might be able to see, out of family necessity, of course, that she would sit with him.
-If he were my brother, however, I don’t know if I could stomach the man’s presence, even if the saying is true that blood’s thicker than water.
-And if the worst case scenario could even be possible that he might be courting her (perish the thought!), then certainly her brains had departed her senses just as far as north is from south!
+Seeing as he was probably her brother, I might be able to see (out of family necessity, of course) that she would sit with him.
+If he were my brother, however, I don’t know if I could stomach the man’s presence, at all – even if the saying is true that blood’s thicker than water.
+And, if the worst case scenario could even be possible – that he might be courting her (perish the thought!) – then, certainly, her brains have departed her senses just as far as north is from south.

 As I approached their table, I stood directly beside the two of them, having one hand upon the grip of the sword, and my other fisted hand was resting upon my right side.
-I opened my mouth, and I quickly prepared a fitting speech, ready to address it toward this loathsome sight, when suddenly a passenger came running into the dining hall, screaming at the top of his lungs: “A ship has been spotted off the starboard bow!
-This could mean trouble.”
+I opened my mouth, quickly preparing a fitting speech, ready to address it toward this loathsome sight, when suddenly a passenger came running into the dining hall, screaming at the top of his lungs: “A ship has been spotted off the starboard bow!
+This could mean trouble!”

 At this, everyone in the entire dining hall rushed out, heading toward the starboard bow, hoping to catch a glimpse of the sighted ship.
-Yes, everyone left out, except me – I, who was still standing in that same ridiculous position that I had been standing for the past five seconds: which was, with one fisted-hand still upon my hip, one hand still on the pommel of the sword, and with my mouth still wide open, ready to speak to that rotten gentleman who was no longer there.
-And not only him, but neither the beautiful girl, nor any of the other passengers who had been sitting or dancing in the room . . . in fact, it was so dead quiet in there, that even the creaking of the ship’s boards could have been considered loud at that time!
+Yes, everyone left out, except me – I, who was still standing in that same ridiculous position that I had been standing for the past five seconds.
+Which was, with one fisted-hand still upon my hip, one hand still on the pommel of the sword, and with my mouth still wide open, ready to speak to that rotten gentleman who was no longer there.
+And not only he, but neither the beautiful girl, nor any of the other passengers who had been sitting or dancing in the room . . .
+In fact, it was so dead quiet in there, that even the creaking of the ship’s boards could have been considered loud at that time.
 Neither of the two of them ever saw that I was there.

 So, I took my ridiculous-looking self slowly out of the dining hall to join the others at the starboard bow, who were all anxiously gazing at the other ship with gripping anticipation of what she could be.
-Of course, I was so upset that I could have cared less what was going on with that other ship.
+Of course, I was so upset that I could have cared less what was going on.

-As I nonchalantly leaned upon the handrail, and after I squeezed through the thick crowd to get there, I began to look at nothing in particular – not even at the other ship.
+As I nonchalantly leaned upon the handrail, and after I squeezed through the thick crowd to get there, I began to look at nothing in particular; not even at the other ship.
 I was letting my gaze float from passenger to passenger, while I was set in deep thought about the events that had just passed for the last hour.
-But suddenly I saw, staring directly at me, that beautiful girl, who had a delightful smile beaming from her face.
+But, suddenly I saw, staring directly at me, that beautiful girl, who had a delightful smile beaming from her face.
 I was so taken aback by that sweet gesture that I froze, not knowing how to respond.
-I was, however (with a bit of difficulty), able to break free from my spell, so I started to return her smile with one of my own.
-But just as quickly, though, as my frown turned upside down into that sparkling grin, it had returned to its frowning state once more, for my view of that beautiful girl had just been obscured suddenly from sight by the leaning forward form of her buffoon friend – who purposefully came in-between our gaze.
-And then all I could see, instead of a sweet good natured countenance, was a strong and hateful grimace, which was directed right at me from my most hated adversary!
+I was, however – with a bit of difficulty – able to break free from my spell, so I started to return her smile with one of my own.
+But, just as quickly, though, as my frown had turned upside down into that sparkling grin, it had returned to its frowning state once more, for my view of that beautiful girl had just been obscured suddenly from sight by the leaning forward form of her buffoon friend, who purposefully came in-between our gaze.
+And then, all I could see (instead of that sweet, good natured countenance) was a strong and hateful grimace, which was directed right at me from my most hated adversary.

 “I need my sword back, please,” said he to me.

 “Oh, sure,” I replied, as I quickly handed it back to him.
-It was very obvious that I wasn’t going to need it at that time anyway to settle my fury with that terrible man.
+It was very obvious that I wasn’t going to need it at that time anyway, in that turmoil, to settle my fury with that terrible man.

 It was nearing six or seven o'clock in the evening, and it was approaching dusk upon the ocean; only the form of the other ship could be seen in the far distance, being encircled by the setting sun.
 These things I finally began to observe, deciding to go ahead and avert my attention to the newest happenings – seeing as I could do nothing about the other.
 The events about the other ship approaching actually lasted the rest of the night, and on through to the early morning hours.
 Surely, she must be rather large, like a Galleon, for it seemed to approach us with a very slow speed.
 Or, rather, she did not want to alarm us by coming in too fast; for, indeed, the ship was heading into our very direction.